sippohippo/social-media-feed-experiment/README.md

 cd social-media-feed-experiment
 ```

-2. Setup a local .env file and open it and insert your local DATABASE_URL and own SECRET_KEY
+2. Create a local .env file

 ```bash
 touch .env
 ```

+Then open it and insert your local DATABASE_URL and own SECRET_KEY

 ```
 DATABASE_URL=<db-address-here>
 SECRET_KEY=<secret-key-here>